-The Windows OS Loader and Windows Resume check the integrity of Kernel Mode Cryptographic Primitives Library before starting it.
+The integrity of Cryptographic Primitives Library is checked by Code Integrity before it is loaded into memory.
 This integrity check is based on the verification of an RSA signature over the binary using a 2048-bit key (Cert. #1784) and a SHA-256 hash (Cert. #2871), and verifying that the signing certificate chains up to a known root authority.